spslater/ppfchecklist/README.md

 ### Delete
 Can delete items from a list if no longer being tracked.

-## Single-Sign-On Authentication
-SSO authentication can be enabled with the `-a` or `--authorize` flag.
-It defaults to using a file named `client_secrets.json`.
-When that is enabled, the `sso` json file with the client secretes must be preset.
-See `client_secrets.json.sample` for an example file structure.

 ## Docker
 `Dockerfile` to build the application and sample `docker-compose.yml.sample` are provided.